iron-meteor/iron-router/README.md

 {{/with}}
 ```

-You can pass query parameters using the Handlebars helper like
+You can pass query params using the Handlebars helper like
 this:

 ```html